SeaOfNodes/Simple/chapter04/README.md

 ## Changes to Type System

 In Chapter 2 we introduced the Type System.
-Here is a summary of key points.
+Here is a summary of key points:

 We annotate Nodes with Types.

 The Type annotation serves two purposes:

-* it defines the set of operations allowed on the Node
+* it defines the set of operations allowed on the Node, and
-* it defines the set of values the Node takes on
+* it defines the set of values the Node takes on.

 The type itself is identified by the Java class sub-typing relationship; all types are subtypes of the class `Type`.